Kristina01111000/Drws_site/README.md

 - check that contact page works
 - ein done?
 - also ssl fixed?
+- look on pages every so often, wrong link on the personal page

 - pick templates for site
 - different to do list for other iste?